 In addition to this, Budapest is known for its unique ruin bars which make for some great nightlife.
 With so much for you to see and do, it’s easy to see why it is such a population destination.

-20. Bruges Where to Stay
+20. Bruges Where to Stay in Bruges

 A very romantic place to visit, the ‘Venice of the North’ is awash with charming canals that meander their way through its marvelous medieval center.